WSMA Washington Student Math Association

 2. Sustaining a State-wide Network

 The Washington Student Math Association also provides communicative and interactive opportunities for all member schools through a symbiotic network.
 This network is a means of sharing new ideas and circulating old practices to collaboratively construct a higher standard for math club operations and infrastructure.
-The WSMA community operates primarily through regular meetings, but can be available to the public through publications (articles and video recordings) that are continually catalogued online as well through a forum and Q&A services.
-The WSMA website is also an accessible gateway where other math resources online and in print are available and listed for public purposes.
+The WSMA community operates primarily through regular meetings, but can be available to the public through publications that are continually catalogued online as well through Q&A services.
+Other online math resources are listed on the WSMA website for public use.

-The Washington Student Math Association holds year-long practices open for current and aspiring math club members, as well as other interested members of the public.
-Meetings are hosted and arranged by the members of the ARML (American Regions Math League) Washington state team.
-The ARML team consists of the top 30 individual high school math competitors selected annually to represent the state of Washington at the national ARML contest.
-All participants in these practices must either be a registered member of WSMA or a member of the previous year's ARML team.
+The Washington Student Math Association holds practices for competitive math for current and aspiring math club members, as well as other interested members of the public.
+Meetings are led by the members of the ARML (American Regions Math League) Washington state team; the ARML Washington team consists of the top 30 individual high school math competitors selected annually to represent the state of Washington at the national ARML contest.
+All participants in these practices must either be a registered member of WSMA or a member of the ARML team.
 To participate, contact WSMA for more details.

 4. Math Expos and Tutoring Events